waiting-for-dev/ergoterm.nvim/README.md

 All options default to values from your configuration:

 - `auto_scroll` - Automatically scroll terminal output to bottom
+- `bang_target` - Allow terminal to be targeted by bang commands (can be overridden by universal selection mode)
 - `watch_files` - Watch for file changes when terminal produces output (requires vim's `autoread` option)
 - `cmd` - Command to execute in the terminal
 - `clear_env` - Use clean environment for the job